Mahan Air

 Mahan Airlines, operating under the name Mahan Air (هواپیمایی ماهان), is a privately owned Iranian airline based in Tehran, Iran.
 It operates scheduled domestic services and international flights to the Far East, Middle East, Central Asia and Europe.
 Its main home bases are Tehran Imam Khomeini International Airport and Mehrabad International Airport.
+Mahan Air is affiliated with the Quds Force of Iran's Islamic Revolutionary Guard Corps.

+Mahan Airlines was banned between 2019-2020 from Germany, France, Italy and Spain due to its involvement with the Maduro government in Venezuela and the Assad regime in Syria.
+In 2024 the airline was sanctioned by the European Union for transporting weaponry to Russia during the Russo-Ukrainian War.
+It was also suspected of transferring money to Hezbollah, in Lebanon.
+The airline is also sanctioned by the United States.

 History

 Early developments

-Mahan Air was established in 1991 as a Full-Service Carrier (FSC), and began operations in June 1992 as Iran's first private airline.
-The name of Mahan is taken from the historical city of Mahan in Kerman Province.
-The airline joined the IATA in 2001 and is owned by Mol-Al-Movahedin Charity Institute (100%).
+Mahan Air was established in 1991 as a Full-Service Carrier (FSC) and began operations in June 1992 as Iran's first private airline.
+The name of Mahan is taken from the city of Mahan in Kerman Province.
+The airline is wholly owned by the Mol-Al-Movahedin Charity Institute.

 Three Airbus A300B4 passenger aircraft were acquired in 1999, and in 2002 A310s and A320s joined the fleet.
 According to the British High Court, three 747-400s were unlawfully taken by Mahan Air from their real owner, Blue Sky Airlines, in 2008, using forged bills of sale.
 When ordered to bring the aircraft back to Europe, Mahan claimed it could not do so because it was being investigated by the Iranian authorities for fraud, and the aircraft had to be kept in Iran.

-The fleet has gone through an extensive modernization since 2006 as Boeing 747-400s, Airbus A300-600s, Avro RJ-100s, and Airbus A340-600s were gradually acquired to enable Mahan Air to provide additional capacity to its current destinations, as well as extending its reach to further destinations worldwide.
-The airline started operations from Tehran to Shanghai in 2011, Guangzhou in 2013 and Beijing in 2014.
+Since 2006 Boeing 747-400s, Airbus A300-600s, Avro RJ-100s, and Airbus A340-600s were gradually acquired.

 The airline carried 5.4 million passengers in 2015 with an average load factor of 77%.
-In mid-2015 it had a fleet of 60 aircraft, making it the largest airline in Iran based on seat numbers and fleet size.
+In mid-2015, it had a fleet of 60 aircraft.
 It operates scheduled passenger services to international destinations in Europe, the Far East, and the Middle East.
-Mahan Air has an extensive domestic route network too.
-The airline commenced Copenhagen and Paris services in the first half of 2016.
+Mahan Air has a domestic route network too.

+The airline is affiliated with the Iranian Quds Force of the Iranian Revolutionary Guard according to the US department of industry and security.
+Mahan Air was sanctioned by the United States Department of the Treasury.